djferen/Portfolio/README.md

 Further Info:

+The C++ code can be found as follows:

+1. The library of data structures are located in the include directory.
+2. The tests of the data structures are located in the test directory.
+3. The puzzles (C++ coding challenges) are located in the puzzles directory.

 There is library and test code for the following areas:

 node.h contains a linked list node template structure